DESCRIPTION:

 Thank you for taking the time to read this case study about my work at Manoverboard!
 I'm loving creating jamstack websites, and am so excited to do more.
 You can visit their site at re-map.io and take a look at the final product in action.

-You can get in touch with me in a couple ways, you can call me at (204) 599-3545 or you can email me with any inquirires or questions at .
+Looking to get in touch with me?
+You can email me with any inquirires or questions at .
 I would be happy to answer any questions and set up a meeting with you.